Catholic Charities Home > Refugee Immigration Services > FAQs

 FAQs: Frequently Asked Questions

-Currently, more than 15 million refugees languish outside their country of origin.
-HOPE comes in the form of a U.S. resettlement placement for less than 1% of refugees and the chance to restore one’s life in a safe country.
+Currently, more than 43 million refugees languish outside their country of origin.
+Hope comes in the form of a U.S. resettlement placement for less than 1% of refugees and the chance to restore one’s life in a safe country.

 The U.S. government works with the United Nations to provide resettlement opportunities in the United States.
 Since 1975, Catholic Charities Maine Refugee and Immigration Services has been the primary provider of resettlement services to refugees in Maine.
 Catholic Charities Maine Refugee and Immigration Services resettles refugees of all races, religions, and ethnicities.